ImaneHCN/TSGUARD/README.md

 ![Missing Values](docs/screenshots/simulation_missing_values_gauge.png)
 *Example visualization of system state.*

+## TSGuard vs Pristi
+Based on the evaluation metrics, TSguard significantly outperforms Pristi in both accuracy and error reduction.
+TSguard achieves a mean absolute error (MAE) of 20.16 and a root mean square error (RMSE) of 31.91, whereas Pristi shows a much higher MAE of 75.23 and RMSE of 111.67.
+It’s important to note that, for a fair real-time comparison, we disabled Pristi’s ability to use future data points (i.e., longer windows), since the model must operate in an online setting without lookahead.
+These results demonstrate TSguard’s superior ability to provide precise and reliable imputations in real-time.

 ## 🤝 Contributing
 We welcome contributions!
 Follow these steps:
 1. Fork the repository